 About the Contributor

-Madison Adler is in 11th grade and a Junior-Editor-in-Chief of the Richwoods Shield Newspaper.
+Madison is a senior at Richwoods High School as well as a Senior Editor in Chief of The Shield Newspaper.
 She is a dancer on the Richwoods Royalettes Dance Team and has been dancing for 13 years.
-She also plays softball for the Lady Knights in the spring.
-When not doing her activities, she enjoys watching true crime and reading.
-After high school, she aspires to go to college for healthcare.
+When she's not dancing, she enjoys watching true crime and reading.
+After high school, she aspires to go into the Pre-Nursing program at Michigan Tech College.